 There are two main kinds of invoice capture software, namely, template based and machine learning based.
 The key difference approaches is how they extract data from invoices.

 For the majority of companies, the number of vendors is limited (less than 500) and 80% of the invoices come from a relatively small set of vendors.
 When the format of the invoice is known, it is relatively easy to train an OCR solution to extract data.

-You only need to process a couple of invoices per vendor for training the software where in the document to extract the data from.
+You only need to process a couple of invoices per vendor for training the software to be able to extract the data from invoice afterwards.
 Since the format for a particular vendor doesn't change very often, this makes the system highly robust and very accurate.